berryfinn/itunes-album-angular-prime/README.md

 It is a simple application that lets you download albums from the Apple iTunes API, add and remove them to your playlist.

-The application has two pages.
+The application has two tabs, Search tab and My playlist tab.

 ![screenshot of sample](https://github.com/berryfinn/itunes-album-angular-prime/blob/master/screenshots/album2.gif)